olivkoch/nano-trm/README.md

 `uv run python src/nn/train.py experiment=trm_maze`

 Training time ~20h on an H100 SXM5.
+You should get to ~85% exact accuracy on validation (same as the reference implementation)

 # ARC-AGI

-You need to download the data from the [kaggle challenge page](https://www.kaggle.com/competitions/arc-prize-2025).
+Download the data from the [kaggle challenge page](https://www.kaggle.com/competitions/arc-prize-2025).

 Experiments in progress.